Do Go On - 341 - The Unkillable Solider, Adrian Carton de Wiart

 For the next three years, he was to be involved

-in a host of reporting, diplomatic and administrative duties
+in a host of reporting, diplomatic, and administrative duties

-in the remote wartime capital,
+in the remote wartime capital

 and he was very impressed by the Chinese people.

 He had a great time over there.
-He met

-Mao Zedong at a...
+He met Mao Ziedong at a...

 Thank you, thank you.

-This is the time before he
+This is the time before he became our chairman of China,

-became Chairman of China, but he was clearly
+but he was clearly on the rise.

-him for holding back from fighting the
+to criticize him for holding back

-Japanese for domestic political reasons.
+from fighting the Japanese for domestic political reasons.

-Mao was briefly
+Mao was briefly very stunned.

-heckling him and then laughed.
+Looked up, saw who was heckling him and then laughed.

 I'll take it.